Structural insulated panel

-A structural insulated panel, or structural insulating panel, (SIP), is a form of sandwich panel used in the construction industry.
+A structural insulated panel, or structural insulating panel, (SIP), is a form of sandwich panel used as a building material in the construction industry.

-SIP is a sandwich structured composite, consisting of an insulating layer of rigid core sandwiched between two layers of structural board, used as a building material.
-The board can be sheet metal, plywood, cement, magnesium oxide board (MgO) or oriented strand board (OSB), and the core can either be expanded polystyrene foam (EPS), extruded polystyrene foam (XPS), polyisocyanurate foam, polyurethane foam, or be composite honeycomb (HSC).
+SIP is a sandwich structured composite, consisting of an insulating layer of rigid core sandwiched between two layers of structural board.
+The board can be sheet metal, fibre cement, magnesium oxide board (MgO), plywood or oriented strand board (OSB), and the core can either be expanded polystyrene foam (EPS), extruded polystyrene foam (XPS), polyisocyanurate foam, polyurethane foam, or be composite honeycomb (HSC).

+The sheathing accepts all tensile forces while the core material has to withstand only some compressive as well as shear forces.

-SIPs share the same structural properties as an I-beam or I-column.
-The rigid insulation core of the SIP acts as a web, while the sheathing fulfills the function of the flanges.
-SIPs combine several components of conventional building, such as studs and joists, insulation, vapor barrier and air barrier.
-They can be used for many different applications, such as exterior wall, roof, floor and foundation systems.
+In a SIP several components of conventional building, such as studs and joists, insulation, vapor barrier and air barrier can be combined.
+The panel can be used for many different applications, such as exterior wall, roof, floor and foundation systems.

 History

 Although foam-core panels gained attention in the 1970s, the idea of using stress-skinned panels for construction began in the 1930s.
 Research and testing of the technology was done primarily by Forest Products Laboratory (FPL) in Madison, Wisconsin, as part of a U.S. Forest Service attempt to conserve forest resources.
 In 1937, a small stressed-skin house was constructed and garnered enough attention to bring in First Lady Eleanor Roosevelt to dedicate the house.
 In a testament to the durability of such panel structures, it endured the Wisconsin climate and was used by University of Wisconsin–Madison as a day care center until 1998, when it was removed to make way for a new Pharmacy School building.
 With the success of the stress-skinned panels, it was suggested stronger skins could take all the structural load and eliminate the frame altogether.

 Thus in 1947, structural insulated panel development began when corrugated paperboard cores were tested with various skin materials of plywood, tempered hardboard and treated paperboard.
 The building was dismantled in 1978, and most of the panels retained their original strength with the exception of paperboard, which is unsuited to outdoor exposure.
 Panels consisting of polystyrene core and paper overlaid with plywood skins were used in a building in 1967, and As of 2005 the panels performed well.